keratin/helm-charts/README.md

 # Keratin helm charts

-This chart makes it easier to deploy keratin auth server to k8s cluster.
+This chart makes it easier to deploy [keratin auth server](https://keratin.tech/) to k8s cluster.

+*This is a beta version of the chart.
+Feel free to use it and provide feedback*

 ## Chart configuration